Why your clipboard forgets and what a clipboard should do instead

 A single slot from 1983

 The system clipboard was built as a single memory slot: one cut or copy overwrites the last.
 That made sense when memory was scarce and the clipboard was plumbing for moving a paragraph across a document.
-Forty years later we copy dozens of things an hour — links, codes, snippets, addresses, quotes — across several apps and often several devices.
+Forty years later we copy dozens of things an hour, including links, codes, snippets, addresses and quotes, across several apps and often several devices.
 The plumbing never changed.

 So we've all built the same workarounds: